SrDev93/slider-module/README.md

 # slider-module
-Slider Module for Laravel Website srdev93/sliders-module is a Laravel Module.
+srdev93/sliders-module is a Laravel Module for laravel websites.

 # This module is made with the following package:
 ```php